netbirdio/netbird/management/README.md

   netbird-mgmt management [flags]

 Flags:
-      --datadir string              server data directory location (default "/var/lib/netbird/") -h, --help                        help for management
-      --letsencrypt-domain string   a domain to issue Let's Encrypt certificate for.
-Enables TLS using Let's Encrypt.
-Will fetch and renew certificate, and run the server with TLS
-      --port int                    server port to listen on (default 33073) --cert-file string            Location of your SSL certificate.
+      --cert-file string            Location of your SSL certificate.
 Can be used when you have an existing certificate and don't want a new certificate be generated automatically.
 If letsencrypt-domain is specified this property has no effect
       --cert-key string             Location of your SSL certificate private key.
 Can be used when you have an existing certificate and don't want a new certificate be generated automatically.
 If letsencrypt-domain is specified this property has no effect
+      --datadir string              server data directory location -h, --help                        help for management
+      --letsencrypt-domain string   a domain to issue Let's Encrypt certificate for.
+Enables TLS using Let's Encrypt.
+Will fetch and renew certificate, and run the server with TLS
+      --port int                    server port to listen on (default 33073)

 Global Flags:
-      --config string      Netbird config file location to write new config to (default "/etc/netbird/config.json") --log-level string    (default "info")
-      --log-file string    sets Netbird log path.
+      --config string      Netbird config file location to write new config to (default "/etc/netbird") --log-file string    sets Netbird log path.
 If console is specified the the log will be output to stdout (default "/var/log/netbird/management.log")
+      --log-level string    (default "info")
 ```
 ## Run Management service (Docker)